flutter/website/tutorials/interactive/index.md

 <aside class="alert alert-info" markdown="1">
 **Note:**
-Variables or classes that start with an underscore (_) are private.
+Members or classes that start with an underscore (_) are private.
-For more information, see [Libraries and visibility,](https://www.dartlang.org/guides/language/language-tour#libraries-and-visibility) a section the
+For more information, see [Libraries and visibility,](https://www.dartlang.org/guides/language/language-tour#libraries-and-visibility) a section in the
 [Dart language tour.](https://www.dartlang.org/guides/language/language-tour)
 </aside>

 <a name="step-3"></a>
-### Step 3: Subclass the State object
+### Step 3: Subclass State

 The custom State class stores the mutable information&mdash;the logic and internal state that can change over the lifetime of the widget.
-When the app first launches, the UI displays a solid red star, indicating that the lake has "favorite" status, and has a total of 41 “likes”.
+When the app first launches, the UI displays a solid red star, indicating that the lake has "favorite" status, and has 41 “likes”.
 The state object stores this information in the `_isFavorited` and `_favoriteCount` variables.